Fogdoggy45/FS19_Ignition_Lock_Addon/README.md

 Got the FS25 collectors edition ignition lock switch?
 No problem!
 Want to use keybinds for your keyboard?
 No problem!
-By default the game only allows to bind one key to toogle the engine.
+By default the game only allows to bind one key to toggle the engine.

 Please report any errors at https://github.com/Fogdoggy45/FS19_Ignition_Lock_Addon/issues